 Paroxetine (Paxil) is widely used in the United States.
-It is most often prescribed for depression, obsessive-compulsive disorders, panic disorder, premenstrual syndrome, and anger management.
+It is most often prescribed for anxiety , panic disorder , depression , obsessive-compulsive disorders , among other conditions.
 While Paxil is effective in treating these disorders, it has been associated with sexual problems.

 - Decreased sexual desire

 - Erection impairment